 Some companies are labelling cricket products with a crustacea (shellfish) allergen warning.
 But this isn’t compulsory (yet), and it doesn’t help the large number of people who suffer with house dust mite allergies.
 This may change as the the popularity of edible insects increases and the extent of edible cricket allergy becomes known.

-If there are people in your household who do eat cricket protein and you are concerned about exposure, make sure to be careful about food allergy cross contact: Food allergy – avoiding cross contact in the kitchen
+If there are people in your household who do eat cricket protein and you are concerned about exposure, make sure to be careful about food allergy cross contact.

 And if your child’s school uses edible crickets or insects as part of food technology or other subjects, make sure they are aware of the link too.